ddev/ddev/docs/content/users/extend/custom-commands.md

 ### Bash

 Commands can’t be executed if DDEV can’t find `bash`.
-If you’re running inside git-bash in most any terminal, this shouldn’t be an issue, and DDEV should be able to find git-bash if it’s in `C:\Program Files\Git\bin` as well.
+If you’re running inside Git Bash in most any terminal, this shouldn’t be an issue, and DDEV should be able to find `git-bash` if it’s in `C:\Program Files\Git\bin` as well.
 But if neither of those is true, add the directory of `bash.exe` to your `PATH` environment variable.